c0001/entropy-emacs-extensions/README.md

-Rely on this usage you selected, the customized variable `entropy/emacs-ext-elpkg-get-type` of `entropy-emacs` was what you needed to set to enable this project efficiently, the valid value of thus is:
+Rely on this usage you selected, the customized variable `entropy/emacs-ext-elpkg-get-type` of `entropy-emacs` was what you needed to set to enable this project efficiently, the valid value of thus is a symbol: `entropy-emacs-extenisons-project`

--   'submodules-melpa-local: using `entropy-emacs-extensions` as the local melpa which hosted all `entropy-emacs` specified extensions.

 This variable is pre-defined as 'origin' in `entropy-emacs` so that you should specified it in your `custom.el` before start